vuetifyjs/nuxt-module/docs/guide/features/date.md

 }
 ```

-If you also have `@nuxtjs/i18n` module installed, `vuetifyOptions.date.locale` and `vuetifyOptions.date.rtl` options will be automatically configured, beware, the configured `locale` entry will be ignored.
+If the `@nuxtjs/i18n` module is installed, the `vuetifyOptions.date.locale` and `vuetifyOptions.date.rtl` options will be automatically configured.
+Please note that any manually configured `locale` entry will be ignored in this case.

-If you want to use a custom date adapter, you can configure it using `vuetifyOptions.date.adapter = 'custom'`, and then:
+If you prefer to use a custom date adapter, you can set `vuetifyOptions.date.adapter = 'custom'` and then follow these steps:
-- add a Nuxt Plugin and add the `vuetify:configuration` hook to configure your Vuetify options
+- Add a Nuxt Plugin and use the `vuetify:configuration` hook to configure your Vuetify options.
-- you can import the `virtual:vuetify-date-configuration` module, you will have access to the configuration:
+- Import the `virtual:vuetify-date-configuration` module to access the configuration:

 ```ts